-Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
-The results of the exploration are presented in this report.
+Integrated Testing and Engineering Company of San Antonio (InTEC) completed a subsurface exploration and pavement thickness evaluation report (InTEC Project No. S221470 dated December 24, 2020) at the above referenced project site.
+As requested, one of the borings was drilled to deeper depths and the updated report is presented here.